© April 20, 2017 | Schulter Etyang

 Let’s talk hospitals.
 In a hospital, you go in to receive treatment.
-Seldom do we go to the hospital because of a good thing that has taken place.
-The good thing could be a mother and her newly born baby or someone that’s recovering and on there way out.
-We usually go to hospital because we are sick or to visit someone else that is sick.
+Seldom do we go to the hospital because of a good thing that has taken place, right?
+The best thing could be a mother and her newly born baby or someone that’s recovering and on their way out.
+We usually go to the hospital because we are sick or to visit someone else that is sick.

-Have you ever noticed how quiet it is at the waiting room?
+Have you ever noticed how quiet it is in the waiting room?
 Notice how everyone is in deep thought?
 Notice how almost everyone is on their phones?

-I am from the charismatic tribe or company (the tongue talking, bible quoting, demon casting, name and claim it, mark everything with the anointing oil, start the year with a 21 day fast type) and we also have our own “tests”.
-Millions and millions of charismatic believers are rigorously trying to do these tests in order to be blessed, accepted, and favored by God and by their leaders.
+I am from the charismatic tribe or company (the tongue talking, bible quoting, demon casting, name and claim it, mark everything with the anointing oil, start the year with a 21-day fast type) and we also have our own “tests”.
+Millions and millions of charismatic believers are rigorously trying to do these tests in order to be blessed, accepted, and favoured by God and by their leaders.
 Are you familiar with these tests?

 - The “submit to your spiritual father” test

 - The “soul-winning” test

 - The “put your house in order” test

 - The “giving over and above” test